ShawnGabriel/shawngabriel.github.io/_pages/about.md

 My Story
 ======
 During my highschool years in Indonesia 🇮🇩, I always found excitement and joy in preparing for competitions.
-I wass
+The best months of them was when I achieved the silver medal for the National Science Olympiad 2022 held by The Ministry of Education, Research, Culture, and Technology, where I placed 14th out of 21560 students nation-wide.
+Following my triumph,

-<iframe width="640" height="352" src="/files/OSN.mp4" frameborder="0" allowfullscreen></iframe>
+<iframe width="640" height="352" src='files/OSN.mp4' frameborder="0" allowfullscreen></iframe>